Worship and Services

 We welcome you to the Sunday service at 9.45am with Communion.

-So, come to our small, ancient church – ‘church like it used to be’.
-Join the many who live in the parish and enjoy the friendly atmosphere and a traditional service that we know and love.
+So, join the many who live in the parish and enjoy the friendly atmosphere and a traditional service that we know and love.

 The service is led by Herbert Bennett, our Associate Vicar.
-In his absence it’s Ben Brown, Rector.
 On occasions, Peter Shears, Lay Reader, leads Morning Prayer without communion.
 You are very welcome at any of our services.
 Afterwards you can enjoy tea and coffee and biscuits in Cliffe Hall right next door.

 For our many special events throughout the year, see our What’s On Diary.